GM Family 0 engine: Generation III

 The EcoFlex engine is a version of the TwinPort tuned to provide better fuel economy and lower emissions.
 The 1.4 L engine was introduced in 2008 and the 1.0 L engine in 2010.
-For model year 2012, the EcoFlex engines have been updated with double cam phasing (DCVCP) in a Gen III block.
+For model year 2012, the EcoFlex engines have been updated with dual continuous variable cam phasing (DCVCP) in a Gen III block.

-Certain Opel and US-market Chevrolet versions of the Delta II platform compact cars use a turbocharged version of the 1.4 L engine with double variable cam phasing (DCVCP); in the future, an optional gasoline direct injection system will be introduced.

-Opel versions feature Start&Stop system from 2011 and a Gen III block; a lower-power 120 ps version has been introduced as well.
+Certain Opel and US-market Chevrolet versions of the Delta II platform compact cars use a turbocharged version of the 1.4 L engine with dual continuous variable cam phasing (DCVCP); in the future, an optional gasoline direct injection system will be introduced.
+Opel versions feature a start-stop system from 2011 and a Gen III block; a lower-power 120 PS version has been introduced as well.
 For model year 2013, the overboost to 220 Nm has been added.